alexandrehorst/alexandrehorst/PDF to Excel Converter/README.md

 To develop the program, the tabula module was used.
 This module converts each page of the PDF into a dataframe.
 Then, the dataframes` columns and rows are manipulated until they get the desired format.
 With the dataframes correctly configured, they are merged into a single dataframe that is saved in Excel.

-For reasons of confidentiality, neither PDF documents nor generated spreadsheets were included in this repository.
+For reasons of confidentiality, neither PDF documents nor generated spreadsheets were included in this repository, however, there is a screenshot of the user interface.

 ## ⚓: Dependências/ Dependencies
 Este código foi desenvolvido utilizando o PyCharm 2022.3.2 e o Python versão 3.9.13.
 Além disso, o código possui as seguintes dependências: